-The ‘Annals of Tigernach’ is the name given to the remnants of a compilation, written in a mixture of Latin and Early Modern Irish, the important parts of which – three fragments, covering the periods 488–766, 974–1003 and 1018–1178 – are preserved in a 14th century manuscript (Oxford, Bodleian MS Rawlinson B 488).
-The annals are named from Tigernach hua Braein, abbot of Clonmacnoise, who is traditionally credited with compiling the work down to his death in 1088.
+The Annals of Tigernach is the name given to the remnants of a compilation, the important parts of which – fragments covering the periods 489–766, 974–1003 and 1018–1178 – are preserved in a 14th century manuscript (Oxford, Bodleian MS Rawlinson B 488).
+The annals are named from Tigernach ua Braein, abbot of Clonmacnoise, who is traditionally credited with compiling the work down to his death in 1088.
 This attribution is, however, now thought to be groundless, but the name, being well established, remains.

-The earliest fragment of the ‘Annals of Tigernach’ mentioned above, dated 488–766, shares a common ancestor text with the ‘Annals of Ulster’.
-Actually, the dates given to the fragments are inferred – the ‘Annals of Tigernach’ does not use Anno Domini dating.
-The beginning of each new annal is indicated by K. or Kl., standing for the Kalends (i.e. the first day) of January.
-In some sections, though, a ‘ferial number’ is added to indicate the day of the week that the Kalends of January fell in that year.
-For instance, Kl.iii. means that 1st January was on a Tuesday (third day of the week) that year.
-This circumstance will not occur again for twenty-eight years.
-Additionally, from 1019 onwards the moon’s age on 1st January (the ‘epact’) is also noted.
-However, the system is fragile – leap years must be correctly incorporated into the count, and, generally, Roman numerals are susceptible to scribal error – and for annals falling after 655 and before 1019 there is no ferial data at all.
-Dating entries in the ‘Annals of Tigernach’ is generally achieved by comparing them with entries in the ‘Annals of Ulster’, which do have A.D. references.
+Actually, the dates given to the fragments are inferred – the Annals of Tigernach does not typically employ Anno Domini dating (there are a handful, intermittently from 1024).
+The beginning of each successive annal is indicated by K. or Kl., standing for the Kalends (i.e. the first day) of January.
+Except in the central section – annals falling after 656 and before 1019 – a ‘ferial number’ is normally added to designate the day of the week on which the Kalends of January fell in that year.
+For instance, K.iii. means that 1st January was on a Tuesday (3rd day of the week) that year – a circumstance which will not occur again for twenty-eight years.
+The numerals, though, are prone to scribal error.[*] From 1019 onwards the moon’s age on 1st January (the ‘epact’, a nineteen year cycle) is added to the ferial number.
+For the central section there is neither ferial nor epact data.
+Dating entries in the Annals of Tigernach is generally achieved by comparing them with entries in the Annals of Ulster, which do have A.D. references.
+In fact, the earliest fragment of the Annals of Tigernach mentioned above, dated 489–766, shares a common, no longer extant, ancestor text with the Annals of Ulster.

-The ‘Annals of Ulster’ cover the period from 431 until 1540.
-Compilation began in the late-15th century, under the direction of one Cathal Óg Mac Maghnusa (who died of smallpox in 1498), and up to 1489 it was the work of a single scribe: Ruaidhri Ó Luinín.
-This original manuscript survives (Dublin, Trinity College MS 1282), though with a number of missing sections.
-Some of these gaps can be filled from a 16th century copy (Oxford, Bodleian MS Rawlinson B 489).
+The Annals of Ulster cover the period from 431 until 1540.
+Compilation began in the late-15th century, under the direction of one Cathal Óg Mac Maghnusa (who died of smallpox in 1498), and up to 1489 the manuscript (Dublin, Trinity College MS 1282) is the work of a single scribe: Ruaidhri Ó Luinín.
+Parts of this original manuscript are missing – some of the gaps can be filled from a 16th century copy (Oxford, Bodleian MS Rawlinson B 489).

-There is a well known difficulty with the A.D. sequence presented by the ‘Annals of Ulster’.
+There is, however, a well known difficulty with the A.D. sequence presented by the Annals of Ulster.
 Marjorie O. Anderson explains: